udbhav-chugh/SystemSoftwareLab-CS241/README.md

 # SystemSoftwareLab-CS241
-This repo contains notes and all assignments done during system software lab
+This repo contains notes and all assignments done during System Software Lab(CS241-2018)